stereobooster/stereobooster.github.io/_posts/2015-10-04-check-list-before-launching-website.md

 feature-img: "img/sample_feature_img_3.png"
 ---

 Work in progress: still adding items to the list.
-Each item should contain: sensible, descriptive name; optionaly short explantion why it is important and examples of tools to help solve the issue
+Each item should contain: sensible, descriptive name; optionaly short explanation why it is important and examples of tools to help solve the issue

 ## Common
  - Uptime monitoring.
 Pingdom or similar